daisy-abbott/ARCSLab-reports/weekjune5.md

 However the data from the classification report seem to somewhat contradict these this.
 The overall accuracy was 91% but the precision for forward was tied with that of right, and both were worse than left.
 Which seems odd but I may also just not be understanding conceptually.

+* Ran into an issue with the painting vs. drawing and was recieving a cannot diplay batch because it is empty error and Anjali's code was super helpful in solving.
+And then also the acuracy was just really bad.

 # Plans
 * Continue looking at new models and experimenting with them.

 # Articlese

+* Investigating Neural Network Techniques lots of questions on this one, very intersting to use prior command in helping decision making of next one.

+* Pair Programming, helpful documentation for how ot use live share in VScode as well as solidifying the driver/navigator partnership